Skip to Content

 Agora and Odeon

-Visit the remains of a small Roman theatre and an area which was the Agora, a Roman marketplace.
-Some rows of seating survive along with parts of the columns.
-Nearby is the modern Paphos lighthouse.
+Visit the remains of a small Roman theatre and the area which was the Agora, a Roman marketplace.
+Some rows of seating survive in the theatre, along with parts of the columns.
+The modern Paphos lighthouse can also be seen nearby.

 The Lighthouse in Paphos, Cyprus